 When starting a walking program, or any exercise routine, it’s good to have a measurable plan with small steps that can lead to long-term success.
-Here’s a FREE walking workout program for beginners that can take you from Day 1 through Week 12 and into a new healthy habit!
-The goal of this walking program is to move you toward walking for 30 – 60 minutes 5-7 days a week.1 Check with your health care provider before you start any exercise program.
+Here’s a FREE walking program with a 12-week plan for beginners that can take you from Day 1, through Week 12, and into a new healthy habit!
+The goal of this walking program is to move you toward walking for 30 – 60 minutes 5-7 days a week.1

-Tips for Success
+Tips for Success:

 Start Slowly

-If you haven’t been physically active for awhile, start slowly.
-Gradually build up how long and how fast you walk – moving gradually from the warm up to a more brisk walking pace day by day.
-(Eventually, you can learn to keep your brisk walk within your target heart rate zone – the optimal pace at which you want to perform any aerobic exercise for maximum benefit.)
+- Eventually, you can learn to keep your brisk walk within your target heart rate zone – the optimal pace at which you want to perform any aerobic exercise for maximum benefit.

 Listen to Your Body

-It’s always important to listen to your body when you exercise.
+- It’s always important to listen to your body when you exercise.
 Although you may feel some soreness or a bit of stiffness, especially when you begin, you should not feel pain.

-During a brisk walk you should be able to talk, but not sing.
+- During a brisk walk you should be able to talk, but not sing.
 If you can’t complete a sentence, you’re going too fast.
 Slow down slightly and keep going.

-If you feel dizzy, like fainting, unable to catch your breath, or pain/pressure in your chest during or after exercise.
+- If you feel dizzy, like fainting, unable to catch your breath, or pain/pressure in your chest during or after exercise.
 Stop the activity and contact your health care provider immediately.

 Stay Motivated